Vyral/brett-jennings-recruiting/_posts/2022-06-17-expert-on-fire-ryan-nickell.md

 {% include excerpt.html %}

 In this segment of Expert on Fire, we’re catching up with Ryan Nickell.
-Ryan has been with us for a little over a year, and he’s been on quite a tear in that time.
+Ryan has been with us for just over a year, and he’s been on quite a tear in that time.
 We wanted to unpack his progress and talk about what puts an agent on that path to success in the first place.

 **You can watch the full video above or skip to each section using the timestamps provided:**